mheap/nexmo-developer/README.md

 You can access the admin dashboard by visiting `/admin`.
 Initially, you will have an admin user with the username of `api.admin@vonage.com` and password of `development`.

-The following is an example if you are running Nexmo Developer within a Docker container:
+The following is an example if you are running the Vonage API Developer Portal within a Docker container:

 ```sh
 docker exec -it <container_id> rake db:seed